ElliottLeigh2001/SPFxWebparts/webparts/eventsWebpart/README.md

 ## Summary

 A React based SPFx webpart designed to streamline the process of signing in and out for company events.
-For each event type, unique form fields will be visible and are to be filled in (optionally or mandatory.)
+For each event type, unique form fields will be visible and are to be filled in, either optionally or mandatory.

 ## Versions used